hugocheong/traffic-data-analysis/README.md

 ## Results
 The results of the analysis and model evaluation are documented in the notebook.
 Key findings include:
-- Identification of significant features influencing AADT.
+- Identification of significant features influencing AADT with t-tests.
-- Comparison of model performance metrics.
+- Comparison of model performance metrics by F-test, ANOVA, Akaike Information Criterion (AIC) and Bayesian Information Criterion (BIC).
 - Recommendations for improving traffic prediction accuracy.

 ---

 ## Conclusion
-By leveraging data analysis, visualization, and statistical modeling techniques, this project provides insights into traffic patterns and helps in predicting AADT.
-The models developed can assist in traffic management and planning.
+By leveraging data analysis, visualization, and statistical modeling techniques, this project provides insights into traffic patterns by identifying significant variables and helps to predict AADT.